Kotor and the Bay of Kotor

 Sights and city description

-The main attraction of the city, however strange it may be, are cats.
-They serve as an unofficial symbol of the city and most of them live on one of the squares of the city.
-Also in many souvenir shops you can buy figurines or mugs with cats or handmade products in the form of these cute animals.
+The main attraction of the city, however strange it may be, is cats.
+They are an unofficial symbol of the town, and most live in one of the squares.
+In many souvenir shops, you can buy figurines or mugs with cats or handmade products featuring these cute animals.

 How to get to Kotor